portworx/px-docs/scheduler/kubernetes/etcd-certs-using-secrets.md

 # kubectl -n kube-system create secret generic px-etcd-certs --from-file=etcd-secrets/
 ```

-Notice that the secret has 3 keys `ca.crt`, `client.crt` and `client.key`, that coincide with their corresponding file names.
+Notice that the secret has 3 keys `ca.crt`, `client.crt` and `client.key`, corresponding to file names in the `etcd-secrets` folder.
 We will use these keys in the Portworx spec file to reference the certificates.
 ```
 # kubectl -n kube-system describe secret px-etcd-certs
 Name:         px-etcd-certs